mlibrary/swapmeet/docs/policies.rst

 Types of Rules
 --------------

-Rules sit on a continuum of how dynamic they are; that is, how much external information is needed to make the decision, and where that information comes from.
+Rules sit on a continuum of how dynamic their context is; that is, how much external information is needed to make the decision, and where that information comes from.
 The extent to which a rule uses dynamic information can inform how it is constructed.

-In general, rules that consider few and simple facts should be implemented as directly as possible, in the source code and without calling out to additional collaborators.
+In general, rules that consider few and simple facts should be implemented as directly as possible, in the source code, and without calling out to additional collaborators.
 This facilitates understanding and testing by limiting the scope of what could result in different answers.